jose011974/Python-Video-Downloader/README.md

 	- This option will create a folder called `output` in the running directory and place the file inside `output`
 - **Option 4: Download and compress multiple files from the internet**
 	- This option uses a text file called `URL.txt` at the script directory to grab multiple URI.
-	- This option will create a folder called `output` in the running directory and place the file inside `output`
+	- This option will create a folder called `output` in the running directory and place the files inside `output`
 - **Option 5: Appends `SPOILER_` to the prefix of the file name in order to send media behind a spoiler tag on Discord**.
 	- WARNING: THIS WILL SCAN *ALL* SUB DIRECTORES!
 IT IS RECOMMENDED TO PLACE THE IMAGES YOU WISH TO COMPRESS INTO A STANDALONE FOLDER.
 - **Option 6: Removes the `SPOILER_` tag from the prefix of a file name.**